 Many supporters of elderberry use say the berries have antiviral qualities that fight certain viruses, including the common cold and flu.
 They also claim that elderberries contain active chemicals which may boost immune function.
 However, no large clinical studies have proven these benefits.

-"The sample size is so small that you can't draw any conclusions on the safety or effectiveness of the berries," says Michael Lee, M.D., a pediatrician with Children's Health℠ and Associate Professor at UT Southwestern.
+"The sample size is so small that you can't draw any conclusions on the safety or effectiveness of the berries," says Michael Lee, M.D., a pediatrician with Children's Health℠ and Professor at UT Southwestern.
 "There are no rigorous studies out there that prove elderberry to be effective and safe."

 Is elderberry safe for kids?